raphaelgoulart/ya_inputdisplay/README.md

 ## Settings

+This is outdated for the most recent code, but still up to date if you use one of the releases.
 Some of these can be edited in-app, but not all; the settings file can be found in `%APPDATA%\Godot\app_userdata\ya_inputdisplay\yaid_settings.cfg`.
 It allows you to tweak the following values:

 (Note: It is recommended to *not* modify scroll_rate and width by directly editing the config file, and instead using the keybinds mentioned above.)